texonom/notion-node/packages/notion-compat/readme.md

 ## Features

-- fully compatible with `react-notion-x`
+- fully compatible with `notion-react`
 - backwards compatible with `notion-client` and the unofficial notion API

 ## Usage